ClaraR93/Discover-South-Wales/README.md

 - Google Dev Tools - To troubleshoot and test various features, and solve issues with responsiveness and styling.

-- [Color Hex](https://www.color-hex.com/color/79804f) to find a lighter colour tint for the header and footer to pass the contrast checker.
+- [Color Hex](https://www.color-hex.com/color/79804f) - To find a lighter colour tint for the header and footer to pass the contrast checker.

+- [Favicon](https://favicon.io/emoji-favicons/evergreen-tree) - Used evergreen tree emoji favicon for website.

 ## Deployment & Local Development